 What is family mediation?

-Family mediation helps you sort out the disputes that arise during your separation.
-Our mediators will help you find practical solutions that you both can live with.
+Family mediation helps you sort out the disputes that arise during your separation both in relation to your finances and the arrangements for your children.
+Our mediators will help you find practical solutions that you can both live with.

 - gives you both control over the outcome

 - empowers you to achieve a settlement which is better for all of the family

 - is more beneficial for your children